-The Fund has indirect exposure to foreign currency risk from its investments.
+The Fund has indirect exposure to foreign currency risk from its investment exposure to the Schroder Real Return CPI Plus 5% fund.
 Where the managed funds have investments in underlying securities that are denominated in foreign currencies, the unit prices, which are used to value the investments, may be impacted by variations in exchange rates.
 The Board of SEGC manages this risk by regular review of the composition of both funds and the proportion of the total funds invested in securities denominated in foreign currencies.